vercel/next.js/turbopack/crates/turbopack/architecture.md

 ### Tasks

-A combination of a function and its arguments is called a Task (basically an invocation of a function).
+A combination of a function and its arguments is called a Task (essentially an invocation of a function).

 It's also possible to store data in a Task via `XxxVc::cell(value: Xxx)`.